Nikon D5600 versus Nikon D3400

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D5600 and the D3400 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Nikon D5600 and Nikon D3400 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Nikon D5600 and Nikon D3400 along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D5600 (⇒ rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

 |Canon T6i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|

 |Nikon D5300 (⇒ lft | rgt)||optical||no||3.2||1037||swivel||no||4000||5.0||12||no|

 |Nikon D5200 (⇒ lft | rgt)||optical||no||3.0||921||swivel||no||4000||5.0||12||no|

 |Nikon D5100 (⇒ lft | rgt)||optical||no||3.0||921||swivel||no||4000||4.0||12||no|

 Both the D5600 and the D3400 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D3400 replaced the earlier Nikon D3300, while the D5600 followed on from the Nikon D5500.